diem/off-chain-reference/docs/simple_state_machine.md

 ## What is the problem?

 Currently the off-chain protocol specified in LIP-1 allows payment objects to be a large variety of states, that could be updated concurrently by both Sender and Receiver VASPs.
-The large number of states and possible commands in response to these states makes compatible implementations difficult to implement, test and ensure they are comformant and interoperable.
+The large number of states and possible commands in response to these states makes compatible implementations difficult to implement, test and ensure they are conformant and interoperable.

 ## Outline of solution

 We propose a simplified protocol in terms of the number of possible states as well as the number of transitions between these states.
 At each state it is easy to determine which VASP should submit the next command, and what information to include.
 Exception flows (pending review, soft-match and requiring full KYC exchange) are handled by aborting a payment and creating a new payment referencing it in the `original_payment_reference_id` field.
-Therefore all flows are supported while the protocol is simpler.
+Therefore all flows required by the product are supported while the technical protocol is simpler.

 ## Detailed solution

+The protocol and data structures of LIP-1 are used.

+As a reminder: two VASPs participate in the off-chain protocol.
+They each can define a `PaymentCommand` that create or update a single `PaymentObject`.
+Each `PaymentCommand` is sent to the other VASP in a `CommandRequestObject` and responded to by a `CommandResponseObject`.
+A `success` status in the response indicates that the object is updated by both VASPs (a command `failure` indicates the command is invalid, and a protocol failure indicates the command should be resubmitted at a later time).

 The state machine of the protocol is described in the figure below.
-A state is determined by the status of the Sender and Receiver Actors of the latest payment object (The exact fields in the payment object are `sender`->`status`->`satus` and `receiver`->`status`->`satus`).
+A state is determined by the tuple of the status of the Sender and Receiver Actors of the latest payment object (The exact fields in the payment object are `sender`->`status`->`status` and `receiver`->`status`->`status`).
 The states are:

 KYC exchange flow